-The 2021-2022 recommended budget proposes to increase the number of full-time employees by 3.5 (excluding the Baldwin Public Library).
+The 2021-2022 approved budget is to increase the number of full-time employees by 3.5 (excluding the Baldwin Public Library).
 This would bring the total number of full-time staff to 162.5 (excluding the Baldwin Public Library) which is 89% of the full-time staff the City employed in fiscal year 1999-2000.
-The budget recommends the following full-time changes in 2021-2022: add a IT/media specialist, add a firefighter, add a parks and forestry specialist, add a parking operations manager and parking administrative assistant, add a transitional police staff and services coordinator, remove a transitional fire marshal position, remove a transitional city clerk, remove a transitional building maintenance supervisor and remove a transitional deputy treasurer.
+The budget recommends the following full-time changes in 2021-2022: add a IT/media specialist, add a firefighter, add a parks and forestry specialist, add a parking operations manager and parking administrative assistant, add a police officer and reduce the staff and services coordinator to a transitional position, remove a transitional fire marshal position, remove a transitional city clerk, remove a transitional building maintenance supervisor and remove a transitional deputy treasurer.
 In 2022-2023, a full-time firefighter and a parks & recreation operator position is anticipated to be added while eliminating a transitional police staff and services coordinator position.
 No additional personnel are anticipated to be added in 2023-2024.